 Within this framework, paula develops long-term cycles of work engaging river ecologies, post-industrial landscapes, botanical processes, and artificial intelligence.
 Her projects often combine situated, tactile protocols — such as cameraless photography and textile printing — with algorithmic and language-based systems.
 Across these works, images are approached not as representations but as events shaped by contingency, error, and collective authorship.

 paula’s recent projects include Torn, Folded, Curled [+], an investigation into archival systems, classification, and practices of care developed through dialogue with institutional collections; ‘paula’ & Work: A Document on Machinic Enslavement in Academic Capitalism [ + ], an AI-driven exploration of technobiography, algorithmic governance, and machinic legibility within academic infrastructures; One Green Eye, the Other Blue — Herbarium of the Anthropocene [+], a multi-layered project combining post-industrial fieldwork, botanical processes, and generative image-making to explore material and algorithmic entanglements; and Liquid Memories [+], a residency-based research project approaching water as an epistemic system, using diffraction, participatory laboratories, and publishing as methods of knowledge production.
+Alongside these, her ongoing work with the Found Photo Foundation [+] extends her research into vernacular archives, orphan photographs, and collective authorship, exploring how found images can be reactivated through editorial, pedagogical, and participatory practices.

 Her practice proposes artistic research as a form of situated intelligence — attentive, relational, and accountable to the incalculable dimensions of contemporary life.